The New Zealand Championships is the longest running and most prestigious domestic surfing event in New Zealand.

 The Championships were first held at Mount Maunganui but have been held as far north as Kaitaia and as far south as Dunedin.

 Often gaining significant nationwide exposure, the event has continually brought its champions into the nation’s spotlight.
 Whether that is young up and comers bursting onto the scene or the thirty-year quest to break the five-title tie between Wayne Parkes and Iain Buchanan, a feat achieved by Billy Stairmand in 2017.

 Go it alone, make a roady out of it with your friends or treat it as a family holiday, there are numerous ways to take in the week-long event and have a great week of summer waves and sunshine.

-Who: 29 divisions from Under 14s through to Over 60s, SUP, Longboard, Bodyboard and Kneeboard
+Who: 29 divisions from Under 14s through to Over 60s, SUP, Longboard, Bodyboard, Kneeboard and Adaptive

 Below is a schedule of events that will take place with surfing being held from 8am – 4pm daily.